Leavend/umkm_saas/server/README.md

 > already has the required extensions (`pgcrypto`) enabled before launching the
 > services.
 When developing offline, make sure the dependencies are cached or
 > vendored locally prior to running the commands above.

+The worker and HTTP layer both delegate image & video generation to the Gemini **2.5 Flash** provider.
+When no `GEMINI_API_KEY` is configured the provider emits deterministic synthetic assets so the end-to-end pipeline remains testable without external calls.
+Synthetic results are written under `$STORAGE_PATH` (default `./storage`) and exposed through `/static/...` URLs, allowing clients to download the placeholder files returned by `/v1/assets/{id}/download` immediately.

 ## Verification
 ```bash